-By default, when working with a Unity project in Rider, the Solution window works in the Solution Explorer mode showing you only the Scripts part of a bigger Unity project.
-To see all the assets that constitute this project, you can switch the Solution window to the Unity Explorer mode: you will see exactly the same project tree as in the Unity editor.
+By default, when working with a Unity project in Rider, the Explorer window works in the Solution mode showing you only the Scripts part of a bigger Unity project.
+To see all the assets that constitute this project, you can switch the Explorer window to the Unity mode: you will see exactly the same project tree as in the Unity editor.

 Control over Unity editor

 To reduce the time you spend context switching between Rider and the Unity editor, some of the Unity editor's functionality is exposed directly in Rider on the Unity toolbar located in the top right corner.

 - Controlling play mode: The Play, Pause, and Step buttons correspond to the same buttons in the Unity editor and work in the exact same way.

 - Refreshing the asset database: The Refresh button causes the Unity editor to import any newly added assets, and if necessary, compile the project and regenerate the solution files (which Rider will silently reload).
 This is useful when adding new files through Rider, either by refactoring and renaming a file, or by adding new C# script or shader via file templates.
 It is also really helpful when adding a new

 .asmdefassembly definition file: create the file in Rider, save, click Refresh and Unity will generate a new project file that Rider will silently reload.
 Note that there is also an automatic refresh, which happens whenever a file is saved.

 - Accessing important Unity-related actions using the Unity-related Actions drop-down list: